 Photo by Kevin Weldon

-On Saturday 8 November 2014, the Zeta Chapter of Phi Chi Theta, one of the eight founding chapters, was reborn at Boston University.
+On Saturday 8 November 2014, the Zeta Chapter of Phi Chi Theta, one of the eight founding chapters, was reactivated at Boston University.
 The new Alpha class is comprised of members of many different backgrounds, and we are all proud to have joined this international brotherhood.

 To foster high ideals for everyone pursuing a career in business, we recruited people from diverse backgrounds.
 Recruitment committee member Mainchain Zhang, a Film major, is considering Business and Japanese minors and is an aspiring media producer.
 He was attracted to the approachable atmosphere, the relentless rigor, and the potential promise of Phi Chi Theta.
 Derek Mei, the Vice President of Technology and a Math/Computer Science and Business dual major, enjoyed both sides of the startup world and believes joining a professional fraternity will help him make connections to launch his startup off the ground.
 Mei says he “joined to push [himself] into meeting new people from different places and of diverse mindsets that make up this chapter.”